Car Accident Claims & No Win No Fee Injury Compensation

 Injury compensation values

-The UK sets the classification of car accident injury severity from slight to very serious and the Judicial College sets injury compensation values to reflect this.
+The UK classifies injury severity from slight to very serious, and the Judicial College sets injury compensation values to reflect this.

 Very serious injuries include a broken neck or back, severe head injuries with loss of consciousness, severe chest injuries resulting in difficulty breathing, internal injuries, and multiple severe injuries with loss of consciousness.